kisiwu/web-extpack/README.md

 # web-extpack
-CLI to bundle your a WebExtension using webpack
+CLI to bundle a WebExtension using webpack

 Using a webpack config file with 4 more available properties that overwrite 'entry' and 'output':